-After just two years, the young rider moved into BMX and, by 1990, Filip took part in the European Championship in Switzerland, where he reached the semi-finals.
-In the same year, he took part in the World Championships in France, making it through to the quarter finals.
-In 1991, Filip earned acclaim in his discipline when he became champion of Czechoslovakia and Slovakia.
+After two years Filip moved into BMX and, by 1990, he took part in the European Championship in Switzerland, where he reached the semi-finals.
+In that same year, he took part in the World Championships in France, making it through to the quarter finals.
+In 1991, the Slovakian earned acclaim in his discipline when he became champion of Czechoslovakia and Slovakia.

 By 1994 Filip had begun to divide his efforts between BMX and Cross-Country MTB, before making the switch to full-time mountain biking in 1996.
 Filip has also developed a taste for extreme urban downhill riding, competing in the likes of Red Bull Valparaíso Cerro Abajo, the Bratislav City Downhill, and taking the win at Descida das Escadas de Santos in Brazil in 2013.